xiazhi88/DesicAi/README_EN.md

 ## 📝 Exchange Registration

 Before using this system, you need to register an exchange account.
-By registering through our exclusive links, you can get trading fee rebates!
+Register through our exclusive links to get trading fee rebates!

 ### OKX Exchange